emqx/emqx-docs/en_US/deploy/rolling-upgrades.md

 ```

 :::tip Note
-If a license configuration is added to `emqx.conf`, any runtime changes made from the Dashboard, HTTP API, or CLI will only take effect before the node is restarted.
+If a license configuration is added to `emqx.conf`, any runtime changes made from the Dashboard, HTTP API, or CLI will be lost after the node is restarted.
 This is because `emqx.conf` and environment variables have the highest priority when loading configurations during startup.

 :::